 Under the ESAs, up to 90 seconds of the FirstLook program can be sold to NCM LLC's founding members to satisfy their on-screen advertising commitments under their beverage concessionaire agreements.
-During the first six months of 2015, we sold 60 seconds to NCM LLC's founding members and during the last six months of 2015, we sold 60 seconds to two of NCM LLC's founding members and 30 seconds to one of NCM LLC's founding members.
+During the first six months of 2015, we sold 60 seconds to NCM LLC's founding members and during the last six months of 2015, we sold 60 seconds to two of NCM LLC's founding members.
 Per the ESA, the annual CPM change equals the prior year annual percentage change in the advertising CPM charged by NCM LLC to unaffiliated third parties during the last few minutes of the FirstLook pre-show, limited to the highest advertising CPM being then-charged by NCM LLC.